hyperware-ai/hyperware-book/src/kit/run-tests.md

 A test can setup one or more packages before running a series of test packages.
 Each test package is [a single-process package that accepts and responds with certain messages](#test-package-interface).

-Tests are orchestrated from the outside of the node by `kit run-tests` and run on the inside of the node by the [`tester`](https://github.com/kinode-dao/kinode/tree/main/kinode/packages/tester) core package.
+Tests are orchestrated from the outside of the node by `kit run-tests` and run on the inside of the node by the [`tester`](https://github.com/hyperware-ai/hyperdrive/tree/main/hyperware/packages/tester) core package.
 For a given test, the `tester` package runs the specified test packages in order.
 Each test package must respond to the `tester` package with a `Pass` or `Fail`.
 The `tester` package stops on the first `Fail`, or responds with a `Pass` if all tests `Pass`.
 If a given test `Pass`es, the next test in the series is run.

-Examples of tests are the [Kinode Book's code examples](https://github.com/kinode-dao/kinode-book/tree/main/code) and [`kit`s templates](https://github.com/kinode-dao/kit/tree/master/src/new/templates/rust).
+Examples of tests are the [Hyperware Book's code examples](https://github.com/hyperware-ai/hyperware-book/tree/main/code) and [`kit`s templates](https://github.com/hyperware-ai/kit/tree/master/src/new/templates/rust).

 ## Arguments

 ```
 $ kit run-tests --help
-Run Kinode tests
+Run Hyperware tests

 Usage: kit run-tests [PATH]